 Highlights: lunch (or a meeting) in the Augustiner, a spontaneous prosecco on Tuesday evening.
 Or Wednesday evening.
 And quite possibly Thursday evening too.
 Finishing a regular meeting in the Milchbar.
 The superb crêpes just around the corner.
 A dash to McDonalds, or the killer kebab stall… vongole at Vapiano, a great Greek, a tantalising Thai – or hot buns from the bakery at the Coach Station just opposite!

-Hungary’s sixth-largest city – 120 km from Budapest and Vienna, and just 80 km from Bratislava.
+Gyor is Hungary’s sixth-largest city – 120 km from Budapest and Vienna, and just 80 km from Bratislava.
 Our office is right in the heart of Gyor’s historic baroque city centre, in the pedestrian precinct between Szechenyi Main Square and the National Theatre.
 In the ‘city of rivers’ as Gyor is sometimes styled, our premises are just a few metres from the banks of the beautiful River Danube, making it easy to enjoy lunch on one of the boats lining the river bank.
-This major city is enjoying dynamic business development, while at the same time its lively cultural scene’s numerous festivals, plays and concerts as well as sports events have turned it into a genuinely European city and a strong tourist attraction.
+Since 2018 we have also been present in the vibrant city of Budapest with all its cultural life, many festivals, theatre performances and concerts as well as sporting events.

 Highlights: Bowling and squash at our partner Hotel Győr (Famulus****), team events in the traditional Hungarian inn ‘Csárda’, wine-tasting in world-famous vineyards (‘Son of the Wind’ Country Hotel Nyúl), and excursions around Gyor (kayaking and canoeing around the islands on the Danube).